 airport.
 Unknown to me the condo manager had not been told of my visit,

-but even though the car did't look like a trustwothy person was driving
+but even though the car didn't look like a trustworthy person was driving

 he believed my story, my wife and four year old daughter were

 grateful.
 We visited Disney World, Busch Gardens, Cape Canaveral and

 lots of other sites.
 On my only other trip to Florida we used them